erhant/ethernaut-evm-challenges/docs/EvmPuzzles.md

 # EVM Puzzles

+> [!NOTE]
+>
-[EVM Puzzles](https://github.com/fvictorio/evm-puzzles/) are a collection of puzzles by [Franco Victorio](https://github.com/fvictorio).
+> [EVM Puzzles](https://github.com/fvictorio/evm-puzzles/) are a collection of puzzles by [Franco Victorio](https://github.com/fvictorio).
 In each puzzle, the objective is to have the code `STOP`, rather than `REVERT`.
 You basically have to get to the end!

+Solutions are written within the test file.

 ## Puzzle 1